 Want straight, honest answers to your investment questions?
 You can reach me at: email@example.com.

-I sometimes edit letters for the sake of concision and/or clarity, but revisions are kept to a minimum.
+When publishing reader letters in Mind Over Markets, I sometimes edit them for the sake of concision and/or clarity, but revisions are kept to a minimum.
 And I never reveal last names.

 In particular, do you have any personal tales to tell about financial scams that affected you?
 Let me know.
 As a public service, I’d like to share your story with other readers.